PiyushMittl/java-TipsandTricks/spring.md

 ***Answer:***
  * Bean life cycle in Spring Bean Factory Container is as follows:

- * The Spring container instantiates the bean from the bean’s definition in the XML file.
+ * The Spring container instantiates the bean from the `bean’s definition in the XML file`.

- * Spring populates all of the properties using the dependency injection, as specified in the bean definition (getters and seters).
+ * Spring populates all of the properties using the dependency injection, as specified in the bean definition `(getters and seters)`.

- * The factory calls setBeanName() by passing the bean’s ID if the bean implements the BeanNameAware interface.
+ * The factory calls `setBeanName()` by passing the bean’s ID if the bean implements the `BeanNameAware` interface.

- * The factory calls setBeanFactory() by passing an instance of itself if the bean implements the BeanFactoryAware interface.
+ * The factory calls `setBeanFactory()` by passing an instance of itself if the bean implements the `BeanFactoryAware` interface.

- * preProcessBeforeInitialization() methods are called if there are any BeanPostProcessors associated with the bean.
+ * `preProcessBeforeInitialization()` methods are called if there are any BeanPostProcessors associated with the bean.

- * If an init-method is specified for the bean, then it will be called.
+ * If an `init-method` is specified for the bean, then it will be called.

- * Finally, postProcessAfterInitialization() methods will be called if there are any BeanPostProcessors associated with the bean.
+ * Finally, `postProcessAfterInitialization()` methods will be called if there are any BeanPostProcessors associated with the bean.

 Ref:
 https://www.concretepage.com/spring/spring-bean-life-cycle-tutorial